Acular

 Patients <65 Years of Age: The recommended dose is 30 mg ketorolac tromethamine IV/IM every 6 hours.
 The maximum daily dose should not exceed 120 mg.

-For Patients 65 Years of Age, Renally Impaired Patients (see WARNINGS), and Patients Less Than 50 kg (110 lbs): The recommended dose is 15 mg ketorolac tromethamine IV/IM every 6 hours.
+For Patients equal to or greater than65 Years of Age, Renally Impaired Patients (see WARNINGS), and Patients Less Than 50 kg (110 lbs): The recommended dose is 15 mg ketorolac tromethamine IV/IM every 6 hours.
 The maximum daily dose for these populations should not exceed 60 mg.

 For breakthrough pain, do not increase the dose or the frequency of ketorolac tromethamine.
 Consideration should be given to supplementing these regiments with low doses of opioids “pm” unless otherwise contraindicated.